PabloPap/sport-livescores/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` start the development server:
+Install dependencies with `npm install` and start the development server:

 ```bash
 npm run dev